 Once the buyer's offer is accepted, and the contract of sale is signed by both parties, the buyer would then proceed and submit the board application.
 As part of the application, the financial statement must be confirmed; by providing supporting documentation for each entry.
 Supporting documents include bank statement and brokerage statements etc.

-Overall, the stronger a buyer's financial position is, as detailed in the REBNY financial form, the more leverage a buyer has when it comes to being approved for a Condo or Co-op.
+REBNY Financial Statements are an important part of purchasing an apartment in NYC as they can help distinguish qualified buyers.
+The stronger a buyer's financial position is, as detailed in the REBNY financial form, the more leverage a buyer has when it comes to being approved for a Condo or Co-op.
 As such, it's crucial to become familiar with the form, if you are considering purchasing in New York City soon.
 Doing so will give a buyer an advantage over other buyers during the purchasing process.